 - 5. Protect your lanai and screened in rooms

 - 7. How to hurricane proof your home HVAC system

-- 8. Ensure water stays away from your home
+- 8. Ensure water stays away from and out of your home

 - 9. Reduce the chance of wind-born flying objects

 1. Make your home’s windows hurricane proof

 Regular glass windows are vulnerable to breaking if they are hit by flying objects or strong wind gusts.
 The damage is bad enough.
 But broken windows can create other problems.
 The biggest is that your house can become pressurized, potentially causing structural and roof damage.And exposed openings also allow water intrusion, which cause mold and other issues.

 Make sure your windows are not a weak spot.
 There are a few ways to accomplish this.
 These options are discussed below.